Kos/flippy/README.md

     ...
 ```

+This lets you release your new feature to your users in a slow, controlled manner.

-The flags are defined in code and enabled for specific groups of users via Django Admin.
+The flags are defined in code with initial value, and later enabled via Django Admin for specific subgroups of users, with a good degree of flexibility.

+## Main selling point: Subject flexibility

+Flippy tries to assume as little as possible about the type of feature flags you write.
+This means you can do things like:

+- enable a feature for a percentage of IP addresses (anonymous visitors)
+- enable a feature for all (or a percentage of) users who have some property (admins, beta testers)
+- enable a feature for each user in 50% of registered accounts
+- enable a feature on 50% of pages (posts, documents...)

 ## Concepts

 - A **Flag** is a parameter that controls if a feature should be enabled for users.
 For example, if you're adding chat to your application, you can hide it behind a flag `enable_chat`.
 - **Rollout** is the process of enabling features for your users.
 For example, you might want to have `enable_chat` initially equal `False` for everyone, then enable it for a group of beta-testers, then if nothing explodes - roll it out to 25% of users, then 50% users and finally for everyone!
+Each such action is considered a separate Rollout.
-- A **Subject** is an individual or a group that for whom you'd like to enable the feature flags.
-Depending on your case, you may want to enable a feature flag for...
+- A **Subject** a group that for whom you'd like to enable the feature flags.
+Typical use case is to enable flags for Users individually, but your app will have more concepts that would make good Subjects.
+For example:
-  - all users
-  - some percentage of users (progressive rollout)
-  - a percentage of anonymous visitors (based on their IP address)
-  - all users that fit some criteria (permissions, subscription plan...)
+  - Users can be narrowed out by app-specific properties, like "subscription plan".
+"Free Trial Users" or "Premium Users" are good Subjects.
+  - If your app has multi-user accounts, then a whole Account can be a Subject as well.
+  - For an app that resembles Google Docs, you may choose to roll out a feature per-document rather than per-user.
+In this case, a document could become a Subject.

 ## Quick start